 EXISTING LAND USE

-The predominate land uses in Cherry County are agriculture including row crops, livestock, grazing, and haying.
+The predominate land use in Cherry County is agriculture, which includes row crops, livestock, grazing, and haying.
 In addition, Cherry County has natural amenities such as the Niobrara River, a major recreational corridor in the State.

 CATTLE COUNTRY